 Learning Home Manager and Concierge skills on the job

-Initially, this taking over both our jobs looks daunting.
-But the Manager whispers, on her way out, “This is not rocket science“.
+Initially, taking on both roles looks daunting.
+But the Manager whispers, on her way out, about her role, “It’s not rocket science.
+No degree needed”.

 Easy for her to say, given her management degree.
 But wait— I’ve got transferable skills now.
-Plus, I’ve worked closely with several House Managers, so I know what they do.
+Plus, I’ve worked closely with several House Managers, so I’ve seen all the basics.
 And good at researching.
-And love scouting for healthy home products, and services that more clients are demanding.
-And field-testing them on the job.
+Plus love scouting for healthy home products and services that more clients are demanding.
+Field-testing them on the job.

 I hit the ground running, learning more on the job.
 Falling on my face, yes.
 But getting back up and dusting myself off.
 Rinse and repeat.